hariprasa/rtems_rasta/README.txt

 ------------------------------------------
 RTEMS 4.12 Environment for RASTA platform
 ------------------------------------------
 This project provides a rtems shell environment for the RASTA platform.
-The interfaces SpaceWire and Ethernet are activate with the drivers and are ready to use.
+The interfaces Uart, SpaceWire and Ethernet are activate with the drivers and are ready to use.

 --------------
 Prerequisites:
 --------------
-1. Install RTEMS 4.12 and set it's Makefile.inc path to the variable "RTEMS_MAKEFILE_PATH"
+1. Install RTEMS 4.12 and set it's Makefile.inc path to the variable "RTEMS_MAKEFILE_PATH".
+Optionaly, the RTEMS kernel can be compiled with "--enable-drvmgr" parameter to load drivermanger at startup
 2. Install RTEMS 4.12 tools such as "sparc-rtems4.12-gcc, etc." using rtems source builder
 3. This project assumes the user has prior knowledge of rtems, using grmom and rasta platform